-Mint is mainly used just before preparing recipes to keep the fragrance and aroma intact.
-It is used in different preparations like as a flavoring base in desserts like ice cream and other confectioneries.
-It is used extensively in the preparation of herbal tea, soups and sauces.
-Mint leaves are also a great addition to green salad and for garnishing purposes.
+Mint is used in the preparation of recipes to keep the fragrance and aroma intact.
+It is also used as a flavoring base in desserts like ice cream and other confectioneries.
+Moreover, it is used extensively in the preparation of herbal tea, soups and sauces.
+Mint leaves are also a great addition to green salads and as a garnish.

-There are as such no side effects of peppermint but people suffering from gastro-oesophageal reflex disease (GRD) should limit the consumption of peppermint as the compounds in peppermint, make the muscles in the oesophageal wall smooth and relaxed.
+There are a few adverse side effects of peppermint worth noting.
+People struggling with gastroesophageal reflux disease (GERDi XA chronic digestive disease caused by the flow of stomach acid into the food pipe while causing irritation along its lining. ) should limit the consumption of peppermint as the compounds in peppermint make the muscles in the oesophageal wall smooth and relaxed.
 This can aggravate their reflux.
-Patients suffering from heartburn, acid reflux and gall stones should also avoid peppermint.
+Patients suffering from heartburn, acid reflux, and gallstones should also avoid peppermint.
 Peppermint leaves are not recommended for pregnant, lactating mothers and children.

-Peppermint should be strictly avoided if you are taking cyclosporine or any other medication preventing the rejection of transplant.
-Regulate the blood sugar level before consuming peppermint as it significantly lowers the blood sugar level in the body.
+Peppermint should be strictly avoided if you are taking cyclosporine or any other medication preventing transplant rejection.

 How do you include peppermint leaves in your diet?
-Do you know more such benefits of the herb?
-Please share more such interesting trivia on peppermint leaves in the comments.
+Do you know of more benefits of the herb?
+Please share some more interesting trivia on peppermint leaves in the comments.
 Stay fit, stay healthy!